-- Work with governors and the IT department to make sure cyber security is given the time and resources it needs to make the school secure - Provide annual training for staff (and include this training in any induction for new starters, if they join outside of the school's annual training window) on the basics of cyber security, including how to: - Check the sender address in an email - Respond to a request for bank details, personal information or login details - Verify requests for payments or changes to information - Make sure staff are aware of its procedures for reporting and responding to cyber security incidents - Investigate whether our IT software needs updating or replacing to be more secure - Not engage in ransom requests from ransomware attacks, as this would not guarantee recovery of data - Put controls in place that are: - Multi-layered: everyone will be clear on what to look out for to keep our systems safe - Up to date: with a system in place to monitor when the school needs to update its software - Regularly reviewed and tested: to make sure the systems are as effective and secure as they can be - Back up critical data [insert frequency this should be regularly and ideally at least once a day (it can be automatic)] and store these backups on [cloud-based backup systems/external hard drives that aren't connected to the school network and which can be stored off the school premises] - Delegate specific responsibility for maintaining the security of our management information system (MIS) to [our cloud-based provider/our IT department (if you use an on-premises provider)] - Make sure staff: - Dial into our network using a virtual private network (VPN) when working from home - Enable multi-factor authentication where they can, on things like school email accounts - Store passwords securely using a password manager - Make sure ICT staff conduct regular access reviews to make sure each user in the school has the right level of permissions and admin rights - Have a firewall in place that is switched on - Check that its supply chain is secure, for example by asking suppliers about how secure their business practices are and checking if they have the Cyber Essentials certification - Develop, review and test an incident response plan with the IT department including, for example, how the school will communicate with everyone if communications go down, who will be contacted and when, and who will notify Action Fraud of the incident.
-This plan will be reviewed and tested [insert frequency - this should be at least annually though ideally every 6 months] and after a significant event has occurred, using the NCSC's 'Exercise in a Box'
+- Work with governors, the IT department and/or contracted IT professionals to make sure cyber security is given the time and resources it needs to make the school secure - Provide annual training for staff (and include this training in any induction for new starters, if they join outside of the school's annual training window) on the basics of cyber security, including how to: - Check the sender address in an email - Respond to a request for bank details, personal information or login details - Verify requests for payments or changes to information - Make sure staff are aware of its procedures for reporting and responding to cyber security incidents - Investigate whether our IT software needs updating or replacing to be more secure - Not engage in ransom requests from ransomware attacks, as this would not guarantee recovery of data - Put controls in place that are: - Multi-layered: everyone will be clear on what to look out for to keep our systems safe - Up to date: with a system in place to monitor when the school needs to update its software - Regularly reviewed and tested: to make sure the systems are as effective and secure as they can be

+Back up critical data daily and store these backups on external hard drives that aren't connected to the school network and which can be stored off the school premises.

+- Delegate specific responsibility for maintaining the security of our management information system (MIS) to GB Micros. - Make sure staff: - Dial into our network using a virtual private network (VPN) when working from home - Enable multi-factor authentication where they can, on things like school email accounts - Store passwords securely using a password manager - Make sure ICT staff conduct regular access reviews to make sure each user in the school has the right level of permissions and admin rights - Have a firewall in place that is switched on - Check that its supply chain is secure, for example by asking suppliers about how secure their business practices are and checking if they have the Cyber Essentials certification - Develop, review and test an incident response plan with the IT department including, for example, how the school will communicate with everyone if communications go down, who will be contacted and when, and who will notify Action Fraud of the incident.
+This plan will be reviewed and tested annually and after a significant event has occurred, using the NCSC's 'Exercise in a Box'